asesidaa/TaikoLocalServer/README.md

 [
   {
-    "songNo": 100, // The uniqueId of the song "price": 20 // How many don coins buying this song costs, the type of don coin is specified by token_data.json },
+    "songNo": 100, // The uniqueId of the song
+    "type": 0, // 0 indicates the shop is selling the song itself "price": 20 // How many don coins buying this song costs, the type of don coin is specified by token_data.json },
   {
     "songNo": 200,
-    "price": 20
+    "type": 1, // And 1 indicates the shop is selling the song's ura chart "price": 20
   }
 ]